-If we speak about cultural relations particularly in the music, it should be noted that borrowing in the field take place very easily and spread quickly over a large area, because the music is connected with specific objects, the use of which is not too difficult for people endowed with an ear for music and a desire to show their talent.
+If we speak about cultural relations particularly in music, it should be noted that borrowing in the field takes place very easily and spread quickly over a large area, because the music is connected with specific objects, the use of which is not too difficult for people endowed with an ear for music and a desire to show their talent.

 The first musical instruments occurred on the basis of targeted modernization of household goods and tools.
-For example, using a bow like a musical instrument was initiated when it was noticed that stretched bowstring may make listenable sound, and hollow pots, in certain cases, may enhance a sound driving resonance with it.
+For example, using a bow like a musical instrument was initiated when it was noticed that stretched bowstring may make a listenable sound, and hollow pots, in certain cases, may enhance a sound driving resonance with it.
 Besides tapping the empty bowl also makes it possible to obtain pleasant sounds.

-We find oldest elementary music terminology at the ancient Bulgars, a people of Turkish origin, living wide expanses of Ukraine, and for some time known in history as the Scythians.
-For several centuries, the Scythians were in close contact the ancestors of the Hungarians, which we here call the Magyars.
+We find the oldest elementary music terminology at the ancient Bulgars, a people of Turkish origin, living wide expanses of Ukraine, and for some time known in history as the Scythians.
+For several centuries, the Scythians were in close contact with the ancestors of the Hungarians, which we here call the Magyars.
 Their homeland was in the south of the common Finno-Ugric territory bounded by the Volga and the Don Rivers.
-In the days of yore the Magyars were neighbors of the ancestors of the Mari.
+In the days of yore, the Magyars were neighbors of the ancestors of the Mari.
 Between these nations existed language and cultural exchange, including music, as can be seen below.
 Now many known names of musical instruments have one source of origin in the Bulgarish language, which has a continuation in the modern Chuvash.
 Of course, the first musical instrument of the Bulgars, whose name in izmenennіh forms spread in many nations, is very different from many of its later modifications.

 Just the names of the bandura and mandolin, as well as many other musical instruments go back to one source.
 Relation of these names has no doubt, but it is not clear where and why bandura turned into a mandola, a smaller model which was the mandolin.
 Thus the word "bandura" is primary, and its origin is associated with the Lat pandura and Gr. πανδουρα "cittern" and its source are looked for in Lydia.
 (VASMER MAX.
 1964.
 Volume 1, p.
 120).
 Obviously not found, as the roots of words are in the language of the ancient Bulgars, as it is evidenced by Chuv. păntăr-păntăr – imitation of strumming strings, păntărtat – 1. to strum, produce strumming sounds (of a stringed instrument), 2. pop, rattle (on drums) and like.
 What Chuvash words have a more common sense, means that the stringed musical instrument was borrowed by Indo-Europeans (Greeks and / or Italians) from Bulgars, and not vice versa.
-At the same time they also borrowed its name.
-This happened about four thousand years ago, when the Bulgars from their ancestral home in the Lower Dniester switched on Right Bank of Ukraine and came into contact with the Indo-European tribes (see the section Türks as Carriers of the Corded Ware Cultures ).
+At the same time, they also borrowed its name.
+This happened about four thousand years ago when the Bulgars from their ancestral home in the Lower Dniester switched on the Right Bank of Ukraine and came into contact with the Indo-European tribes (see the section Türks as Carriers of the Corded Ware Cultures ).

 At left A Scythian musician on Sakhnovska plate